Upper Beeding: Beeding Hill

 All along the crest of Beeding Hill, just south of the road up to the Truleigh Hill Youth Hostel, was an important cluster of Bronze Age burial mounds.
 After the war the Hill was both leased out to tenant farmers on 999 year leases and given to the National Trust for token ownership.
 It was a mixture of generosity and foolishness.
 Over the next few years these farmers bulldozed and ploughed all of these ancient pastures and their archaeology and wildlife were lost.
-After decades of intensive farming the land was returned to permanent pasture in the 1990s but inexplicably no freedom to roam was given on these wide acres.
+After decades of intensive farming the land was returned to permanent pasture in the 1990s but no freedom to roam was given on these wide acres.
 Tiny fragments of Down pasture exist on the eastern slope of Beeding Hill and there are still harebells, common blue butterflies and some bits of gorse and this area now forms part of the Beeding Hill to Newtimber Hill SSSI.